mne-tools/mne-python/doc/glossary.rst

         a type, such as gradiometer, and a unit, such as Tesla/Meter that is used in the code base, e.g. for plotting.

-    Digitization
+    digitization
         Digitization is a procedure of recording the headshape of a subject and the fiducial coils (or :term:`HPI`) and/or eeg electrodes locations on the subject’s head.
 They are represented as a set of points in a 3D space.
 See :ref:`reading-dig-montages` and :ref:`dig-formats`.

     dipole
         See :term:`equivalent current dipole`.

     eLORETA and sLORETA
-        eLORETA and sLORETA (exact and standardized low resolution brain electromagnetic tomography) are versions of LORETA source estimation technique.
-It is based on computing the distribution of the current source density throughout full brain volume.
+        eLORETA and sLORETA (exact and standardized low resolution brain electromagnetic tomography) are linear source estimation techniques, as are dSPM or MNE (:term:`minimum-norm estimation`). sLORETA outputs standardized values such as dSPM, while eLORETA outputs current density estimates like MNE.
 See :func:`mne.minimum_norm.apply_inverse`.

     epochs
         Epochs (sometimes called "trials" in other software packages) are